 There is no prescribed textbook for this course, as no single textbook covers all of the material included in the course.
-Students will be provided with a separate reading list and will be referred during lectures to a range of journal articles and cases, some of which are available in the Law Library, some of which are available on the internet, and some of which will be distributed in the form of handouts during lectures.
+Students will be referred during lectures to a range of journal articles and cases, some of which are available in the Law Library, some of which are available on the internet, and some of which will be distributed in the form of handouts during lectures.
 In addition, there are two general textbooks, both of which cover a large part of the course material.
 One copy of each will be held on short-loan in the Law Library.
-They are:
+For part C of the course, students should refer to the textbook by Ramsden, which will also be placed on short loan.

-J C T Chuah; Law of International Trade; (2008) 4th ed.; Sweet & Maxwell, London
+J C T Chuah; Law of International Trade; (2009) 4th ed.; Sweet & Maxwell, London

-I Carr; International Trade Law; (2005) 3rd ed.; Routledge Cavendish, London.
+I Carr; International Trade Law; (2010) 4th ed.; Routledge Cavendish, London.